Ed Colby and his gal Marilyn live and keep bees in Western Colorado.

 Dr. James E. Tew is the beekeeping specialist for the Alabama Cooperative Extension System, Auburn University and emeritus professor, The Ohio State University.
 Jim has taught classes, provided extension services, and conducted applied research on honey bees and honey bee behavior.
 Additionally, he continues to contribute monthly articles for Bee Culture Magazine and other publications.
 He has authored: Beekeeping Principles, Backyard Beekeeping, Bee, Wisdom for Beekeepers, and The Beekeeper’s Problem Solver.
 He is a frequent speaker at state and national meetings and has traveled extensively to observe beekeeping techniques.

 Ross has been learning, living and teaching bees since 1992.
 He learned his craft from world-renowned beekeeper and apitherapist, Charles Mraz, and Charlie’s son Bill.
-Conrad is a former president of the Vermont Beekeeper’s Association, a regular contributor to Bee Culture magazine, and author of the first book on organic beekeeping to be published in the U.S., Natural Beekeeping: Organic Approaches To Modern Apiculture.
+Conrad is a former president of the Vermont Beekeeper’s Association, a regular contributor to Bee Culture magazine, author of the first book on organic beekeeping to be published in the U.S., Natural Beekeeping: Organic Approaches To Modern Apiculture, and co-author of The Land of Milk and Honey: A history of beekeeping in Vermont.
 Ross regularly leads bee related presentations and organic beekeeping workshops and classes throughout North America.
-His small, human-scale beekeeping business Dancing Bee Gardens, sells honey and candles among other bee related products directly to friends, neighbors, and the local community.
+His human-scale beekeeping business Dancing Bee Gardens, sells honey and candles among other bee related products directly to friends, neighbors, and the local community.

 Kim is a beekeeper and bee educator.
 She founded and coordinated the Kids and Bees Program, an informative program about honeybees for the public, at the American Beekeeping Federation Conventions in 15 states.
 As part of the Kids Page in Bee Culture magazine, Kim began a kids club called Bee Buddies and has members in every state.
 Her fun, educational honey bee programs include music, participation and hands-on activities.
 Kim is celebrating many years of working as a teacher, professional storyteller, musician, and puppeteer.
 Currently on the Texas Commission on the Arts Touring Roster, Kim has performed at hundreds of festivals, schools, libraries, and museums including being a featured teller at the Texas Storytelling Festival.
 Kim is in demand throughout Texas as an effective workshop presenter with practical, inexpensive program ideas on music, stories, crafts and puppets for librarians, teachers and parents.